galacticcouncil/polkalert/README.md

 - `yarn setup`: Setup project environment variables and default settings

+- `yarn stop:db`: Stops db and resets docker interfaces if it doesn't stop automatically

-- `yarn reset`: Resets the database and server to it's default state.
+- `yarn reset`: Resets the database, server and settings to it's default state.
 - `yarn reset:db`: Resets the database to it's default state.
 - `yarn reset:server`: Resets the server to it's default state.